Analyzing customer service calls

 [16]:

-'exporting and file issues',
+'Exporting and file management issues',

 [17]: